 The Company is subject to state income taxes in various states.
 State income tax expense is recorded in general administrative expenses in the Statutory Statements of Revenue and Expenses.
-For the years ended December 31, 2020 and 2019, the Company incurred state income tax expenses of \$70,923 and \$1,017, respectively.
-The Company had \$87,692 and \$226 state income tax payables at December 31, 2020 and 2019 included in general expenses due or accrued in the Statutory Statements of Liabilities, Capital and Surplus.
-The Company had no state income tax receivables at December 31, 2020 or 2019.
+For the years ended December 31, 2021 and 2020, the Company incurred state income tax expenses of \$355,073 and \$70,923, respectively.

+The Company had \$16,772 and \$87,692 of state income tax payables at December 31, 2021 and 2020, respectively.
+These balances were included in general expenses due or accrued in the Statutory Statements of Liabilities, Capital and Surplus.